About 3 miles, taking about 1½ to 2 hours.

 - A Riverside Walk Between Cragg Vale and Mytholmroyd along the river (moderate 3.5 miles)

-The leaflets can be found in Mytholmroyd shops, pubs and library, at the local caravan park and camping shops, and at the Tourist Information Centre in Hebden Bridge.
+The leaflets can be found in at the Tourist Information Centre in Hebden Bridge or from the Heart of the Pennines on-line shop.